pjmartinez/TFM_UM-eqtls/README.md

 ```

+module load samtools/1.10

 for file in *.bam
 do

-/home/cebas/pmartinez/samtools-1.10/samtools index $file
+samtools index $file

 done
 ```

-This creates a .bam.bai index file to accompany each BAM file.
+This creates a `.bam.bai` index file to accompany each BAM file.
-You can acces to bam and .bai files generated [here](https://bk-genomica.cebas.csic.es:5001/sharing/40ME2HGUc)
+You can acces to all `.bam` and `.bam.bai` files generated [here](https://bk-genomica.cebas.csic.es:5001/sharing/40ME2HGUc)

-The full script for the slurm scheduler can be found in the align/ directory by the name align.sh.
-When you're ready, navigate there and execute it by entering sbatch align.sh on the command-line.
+The full script for the slurm scheduler can be found in the **align/** directory by the name [align.sh](https://github.com/pjmartinez/TFM_UM-eqtls/blob/main/RNA-seq_analysis/align/aligh.sh).
+When you're ready, navigate there and execute it by entering `sbatch align.sh` on the command-line.

 When HISAT2 finishes aligning all the reads, it will write a summary which will be captured by SLURM in the file ending .err.